heybob/deep_origin/deep_origin/README.md

 ## Backend Architecture
 1. Node Server using Express
 2. Two get apis
-	a. /assignees : gets a list of assignees
+- /assignees : gets a list of assignees
-		Params: name: String
+  - Params: name: String
-		Returns: [{id: String, name: String, img:”String”}]
+  - Returns: [{id: String, name: String, img:”String”}]
-	b. /tabledata : get table data for statusDataTable
+- /tabledata : get table data for statusDataTable
+  - params: none
-		params: none		Returns: [{id: String, name: String, type: String, value: [] | null }]
+  - Returns: [{id: String, name: String, type: String, value: [] | null }]
 3. Static, generated data for the names & table
   Reasons:
-    a.
-Easy and fast to use
+    - Easy and fast to use
-    b.
-Minimal
+    - Minimal
-    c.
-Not a major focus for this assessment.
+    - Not a major focus for this assessment.

 ## Basic Assumptions
  1. This is a basic assessment and not 100% production ready code.